s3781493/Digital-Writing/exercises.md

 Eucalyptus is too similar as I already have Leaf for L. The electrical wires are perfect to run prose along.

-## Revised Working Project Checklist
+## Working Project Checklist (Revised)

-*I will update these lists as I write and ride over the next couple of weeks*
+*I will actively update these lists as I write and ride over the next couple of weeks*

 1.	**LUNG:**
 ~~Drawn route.~~